Lloyd Doggett: Elections

 Doggett was set to face State Representative Joaquin Castro in the 35th district primary election.
 The race was described as the biggest threat to Doggett's survival yet, with Castro seen as a "rising star" in the Democratic party.
 Doggett accused Castro of working alongside Republicans throughout the redistricting process.
 The Republican House Redistricting Committee later said that any discussions with Castro took place after the area for the district was decided.
 Castro opted to run in the neighboring 20th district after its incumbent, Charlie Gonzalez, announced his retirement.

 Doggett eventually decided to run in the 35th district, facing Bexar County assessor Sylvia Romo.
 Before the primary, he said that he would move into the district if he won.
 Political commentators suggested that Romo had the district numbers in her favor, but was attempting the difficult leap from local office to Congress, while Doggett had a huge amount of funding.
 Doggett stressed his long tenure as a progressive Democrat, saying he wanted to "stoutly defend Social Security, Medicare, and national health care", and also touted his strong support for higher education programs and public education.
 By contrast, Romo's campaign stressed her tax knowledge and CPA license, focusing on her potential to help with Congressional tax reform and economic growth.

 Doggett won the primary with 73.2% of the vote.
 He performed strongly in San Antonio, an area he had never before represented.
 The district is so heavily Democratic that he was heavily favored to win the general election in November.
-He easily defeated Republican nominee Susan Narvaiz in the general election to become the first Anglo Democrat to represent a significant portion of San Antonio since Chick Kazen left office in 1985.
+He easily defeated Republican nominee, former San Marcos Mayor Susan Narvaiz, in the general election to become the first Anglo Democrat to represent a significant portion of San Antonio since Chick Kazen left office in 1985.